 - For exchanging complete pages or advertisements, it has been replaced by PDF (just like PostScript itself is also being phased out and replaced by PDF).

 Even though PDF and native file formats are the way to go, your existing library of EPS files will still remain usable for a long time.
 Here is what Dov Isaacs from Adobe said in a discussion on a PrintPlanet forum: ” …Adobe will continue to support EPS as a legacy graphics format for import of non-color managed, opaque graphical data into Adobe applications (such as InDesign and Illustrator).
 Although we certainly do not recommend that new graphical content be stored in EPS format (except to satisfy the need to import data into page layout programs that aren’t quite PDF-centric — no need to mention names here!), our user base should feel comfortable that there is no need to worry about a need to convert their very sizable libraries of EPS-based graphic assets.”

 The basics of EPS files

-An EPS file can contain any combination of text, graphics and images.
+An EPS file can contain any combination of text, graphics, and images.
 Since it is actually a PostScript file, it is one of the most versatile file formats that are available.
 EPS-files usually contain a small preview image that is used to visualize the content of the file.
 This is done so that applications don’t need a PostScript interpreter to display the content of the EPS file.
 Even office applications such as Microsoft Word can display the preview image.
 If an EPS file is sent to a printer that doesn’t support PostScript, it is once again this preview image that is printed.
 The quality will not equal that of the read EPS artwork but at least there is an image on the print-out.
-There are millions of people working with *.eps files without realising how complex the artwork they are using really is.
+There are millions of people working with *.eps files without realizing how complex the artwork they are using really is.

 How to create EPS files